shamanengine/shamanengine.github.io/raspberrypi_zero_w_setup.md

-# How to set up Raspberry Pi Zero W as a SOAP web-server
+# How to set up Raspberry Pi Zero W as a Web server
 Raspberry Pi in general and Zero W don't have that much horsepower to run a heavy-weight web-server, so you may want to make your set up as optimal as possible

 ## Installing Raspbian Lite